OlliNiemitalo/spot-electricity-prices-fi/README.md

 # How to run

-See instructions in Finnish in [the notebook](Pörssisähkön_hinta_ja_kulutus.ipynb).
-Print statements and code comments are in English.
+See instructions in English in [the notebook](Market_electricity_price_and_consumption.ipynb).
+Print statements and code comments are in English too.

-# Author
+# Authors

 Olli Niemitalo (o@iki.fi)
+Andriy Tymchenko (silpol@gmail.com)

 # License

-Triple-licensed under CC0, MIT, and Apache 2.0.
+MIT (previous Apache and CC0 stripped as excessive against MIT)